benmoumene/classe-recuperation-donnees-jQuery-CodeIgniter/readme.rst

 License
 *******

-Still figuring out the best license agreement ^__^
+Still figuring out the best license agreement
-But for it's free to use.
+But for now it's free to use.

 *********
 Resources